-For the class of 2021, the use of ACT/SAT scores in the admissions process has been suspended for all of the CSU campuses.
+Since 2022, the use of ACT/SAT scores in the admissions process has been suspended for all of the CSU campuses.

 Completion of the 15-unit comprehensive “A-G” pattern of college prep courses with a qualifying GPA of 3.0 or higher for non-California residents

-Some CSU campuses are impacted, or have programs that are impacted – meaning the number of applications received from qualified applicants is greater than the number of available spaces.
+Some CSU campuses are impacted or have programs that are impacted – meaning the number of applications received from qualified applicants is greater than the number of available spaces.
 These campuses may use a higher GPA minimum in their admissions process.

-Does CSU consider 9th-grade year coursework?
+Does CSU consider 9th-grade year grades?

 Will CSU consider test scores, if submitted?

-Will an essay be required?
+Is an essay required?